 We fall for abstractness because of the expertise trap.
 A novice percieves a concrete detail as a concrete detail.
-An expert perceives it as symbols of patterns and insights, they have learned over the years.
+An expert perceives it as symbols of patterns and insights; they have learned over the years.
 And that’s the Curse of Knowledge.
-The big advantage of concreteness is that it makes coordination easy across different teams.
+A significant advantage of concreteness is that it makes coordination easy across different teams.
 “A plane which can fly from New York to Miami non-stop” is concrete, “the best passenger airplane in the world” is not.
 Concrete exercises are easier, “Write a list of all white things you can think of” is hard, “Write a list of all white things on your refrigerator” is easy.
 James Grant, director of UNICEF, would put a packet of salt and sugar, the ORS ingredients, on the table in front of a Prime Minister and say that this costs less than a cup of tea and can save millions of lives in their country.
 The trick worked.

 Good source of building credibility

 - Authority – FDA, CDC, doctors, all are sources of credibility for us.

 - Antiauthority – A recovering alcoholic/smoker is an anti-authority who is even more powerful than authority.

 - Facts & details – Adding details, even unnecessary ones, makes the story look credible.
-Facts can be used only if they are comprehensible.
+Use Facts only if they are comprehensible.
 For example, 4000 nuclear warheads are not comprehensible.
 Beyond War Movement, used to use a metal bucket and would drop a BB metallic ball in it.
 The presenter would compare this to the bomb dropped in Hiroshima and would give vivid details of that.
 Then he would drop 4000 BBs into the bucket and mention that this is the number of nuclear warheads in the world.
 The story worked.
 Safexpress in India focused on high-margin reliable delivery and got a lot of international business.
-They were having a hard time finding the local business though.
+They were having a hard time finding the local business, though.
 They convinced Bollywood producers to use them as a distributor by telling them how Safexpress delivered Harry Potter in time and how they handle the delivery of board examination papers across India.